Powering Bela

 Using an external power supply

-You can power Bela from an external 5V DC power supply either with a USB cable plugging into Bela’s mini or micro USB B port or a barrel cable.
+You can power Bela from an external 5V DC power supply either with a USB cable plugging into the BeagleBone’s mini or micro USB B port or a barrel jack.
 If you use the mini/micro USB port then you can use a standard 5V USB plug which are commonly used for phone chargers to give power via the USB B port.
-If you are using a barrel cable then it needs to be 5.5mm x 2.1mm with the negative voltage outside and the positive voltage inside (often referred to as “centre positive” or “tip positive”).
+If you are using a barrel jack then it needs to be 5.5mm x 2.1mm with the negative voltage outside and the positive voltage inside (often referred to as “centre positive” or “tip positive”).

 On the Bela cape, connector J1 (not populated by default) can be used as an alternate means of supplying power to the speaker amplifiers.
 Pin 1 of J1 is connected to the same pins on the BeagleBone Black as the barrel connector (P9, pins 5 and 6).